-Replace ComputerName with the name or IP address of your computer and Port with the port number you have configured for IMatch WebServices.
+Replace YOUR-PC with the name of your computer and Port with the port number you have configured for IMatch WebServices.
 You can click on the link shown in the controller application to connect to IMatch WebServices and to retrieve a page with information:

-3. If this does not work, your browser cannot connect to IMatch WebServices.
+If this does not work, your browser cannot connect to the Windows computer running IMatch WebServices.

 In these cases it helps to change the imwsURL configuration option in the IMatch WebViewer

 docroot\imatch\config\config.json file to use the IP address of the computer running IMWS instead of its name.
 You also need to use the IP address in your browser to open IMatch WebViewer: Instead of